smlaage/tfod/README.md

-<t>This is a loose collection of helpful scripts to support tensorflow image detection.</t>
+<t>This is a loose collection of helpful Python scripts to support tensorflow image detection.</t>
 SLW - Oct 2024

 <h2><b>check_images.py</b></h2>